Tom Brady Mulls Eventual Retirement, Shuts Down Rumored Rift With Bill Belichick

 At 41, Brady is long past the point in life at which most NFL players have retired (indeed, there’s a joke in the football community that says “NFL” stands for “Not For Long”).
 However, considering that he’s won five Super Bowl rings and is almost certainly destined for the Hall of Fame on the first ballot, his longevity is not surprising.

-In fact, Brady has said that he’d like to play into his mid 40’s, which will be here sooner rather than later.
+In fact, Brady has said that he’d like to play into his mid-40s, which will be here sooner rather than later.
 However, football can be brutal, taking a toll on athletes’ brains that is, as yet, not fully understood.
-And Brady is clear that wife Giselle Bundchen wants him to be able to enjoy his later years with his kids.
+And Brady is clear that wife Gisele Bundchen wants him to be able to enjoy his later years with his kids.

 “I do have kids that I love, and I don’t want to be a dad that’s not there driving my kids to their games… You better be there and be available to them.”